parrt/msds689/README.md

 If you ever have questions about what constitutes plagiarism, cheating, or academic dishonesty in my course, please feel free to ask me.

 **Note:** Leaving your laptop unattended is a common means for another student to take your work.
 It is your responsibility to guard your work.
 Do not leave your printouts laying around or in the trash. *All persons with common code are likely to be considered at fault.*

-**USF policies and legal declarations**

-*Students with Disabilities*

-If you are a student with a disability or disabling condition, or if you think you may have a disability, please contact <a href="/sds">USF Student Disability Services</a> (SDS) for information about accommodations.

-*Behavioral Expectations*

-All students are expected to behave in accordance with the <a href="/fogcutter">Student Conduct Code</a> and other University policies.

-*Academic Integrity*

-USF upholds the standards of honesty and integrity from all members of the academic community.
-All students are expected to know and adhere to the University's <a href="/academic-integrity/">Honor Code</a>.

-*Counseling and Psychological Services (CAPS)*

-CAPS provides confidential, free <a href="/student-health-safety/caps">counseling</a> to student members of our community.

-*Confidentiality, Mandatory Reporting, and Sexual Assault*

-For information and resources regarding sexual misconduct or assault visit the <a href="/TITLE-IX">Title IX</a> coordinator or USFs <a href="http://usfca.callistocampus.org" target="_blank">Callisto website</a>.

 ## Student evaluation